aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 ;
 ```

-Wait for the lag period (~ 1 minute), then check the table again.
+Wait for the lag period (~ 1 minute), then recheck the table.
 You should now see more than the 1,000,000 initial records we loaded.

 This data is now ready for public use!
 To create access for users to consume, let's use views to allow access (note: JSON path syntax is not seen or needed except from the landing table).
 For our "Current View" Table: